 White balsamic vinegar

-Grill it with a kitchen blowtorch and marinate with 500g of lemon juice, 100g of white balsamic vinegar, 200g of olive oil, salt, pepper
+Grill it with a kitchen blowtorch and marinade in 500g of lemon juice, 100g of white balsamic vinegar, 200g of olive oil, salt & pepper.

-Warm 200g of apple juice (obtained using a juicer) with 100g of aniseed butter (100g of butter, 1g of anise, 1g of salt) so that the butter melts, then whip with celery oil (obtained from blanched celery leaves, pressed, put in bowl Paco and covered with olive oil).
+Warm 200g of apple juice (obtained by using a juicer) with 100g of aniseed butter (100g butter, 1g anise, 1g salt) so that the butter melts, then whip with celery oil (obtained from blanched celery leaves, pressed, put in a Paco bowl and covered with olive oil).

 Prepare a marinade with 250g sugar, 200g water, 250g white balsamic vinegar.
-Marinate the pink radishes cut in quarters, and the "red meat" radish cut into thin slice.
+Marinade the pink radishes cut in quarters and the "red meat" radish cut into thin slices.

-Cook the leeks (kept whole) and grill them then marinate them for an hour in the mackerel marinade.
+Cook the leeks (kept whole) and grill them, then marinade for an hour in the mackerel marinade.

-Decorate with Mizuna, chips of pink radishes, "red meat" radish slices, grated "red meat" and "green meat" radishes, yoghurt balls and the apple / celery sauce
+Decorate with Mizuna, chips of pink radishes, "red meat" radish slices, grated "red meat" and "green meat" radishes, the yoghurt balls and the apple/celery sauce.